Quartzite

 Quartzite can range in colour from black to white, with beautiful veins running across the slabs in a variety of contrasting colours.
 The veins develop from many years of varying pressure and random amounts of iron oxide, silica and other minerals present during the formation of these unique rocks.
 Some rocks have glass-like veins which can be mistaken for cracks.
 However, these do not weaken the stone in any way.
 They are a natural part of the material and do not entitle claims for compensation.

-Our range includes the four quartzite types shown above.
+Our range includes the five quartzite types shown above.
 You will find examples of whole worktops in the different types of stone at our website, under materials.